vishal181/Online-Voting-System/README.md

-Online Voting System is a online portal used for helding various opinion polls ,organization level elections, also department community members can be chosen over this platform. this web app frontend is build using HTML ,CSS and JAVASCRIPT for backend functionalities PHP is used ,it can coonect with database using local server ,the database used is MYSQL DATABSE.
+Online Voting System is a online portal used for helding various opinion polls ,organization level elections, also department community members can be chosen over this platform. this web app frontend is build using HTML ,CSS and JAVASCRIPT for backend functionalities PHP is used ,it can coonect with database using local server ,the database used is MYSQL DATABASE.